prebid/prebid.github.io/dev-docs/modules/iabCatalogTranslation.md

 This file will be stored locally to expedite the conversion process.
 If a publisher opts to not provide a conversion mapping file Prebid will use its default conversion mapping file.

+Publishers should ensure that the JSON returned from their custom file is valid for Prebid by adhering to the following structure:

+{
+    “mapping”: {
+        “<your-iab-sub-category>“: {
+            “id”: “<industry/group/category id>“,
+            “name”: “<industry/group/category name>”
+        },
+   ....
+   }
+}

+Refer to Prebid Github repository for a [custom file reference](https://github.com/prebid/category-mapping-file).

 ## Further Reading